Article I: Objectives & Activities

 Section 1: Election and Terms

-The Board of Directors shall be comprised of seven members who shall be elected and take office at the annual meeting to serve a term of three years each.
+The Board of Directors shall be comprised of seven members, three appointed and four elected, who shall take office at the annual meeting to serve a term of three years each.

-In accordance with the Articles of Association, one director shall be elected from the membership by the Middlebury Board of Selectmen and one director shall be elected from the membership by the Prudential Committee of the Elementary School (ID#4) Board and one director shall be elected from the membership by the Middlebury Union High School (UD#3) Board.
-The remaining four directors shall be elected at large from the membership of MCTV.
+In accordance with the Articles of Association, one director shall be appointed by the Middlebury Selectboard; one director shall be appointed by the Addison Central School District (ACSD) Board; and one director shall be appointed by the Trustees of the Ilsley Public Library.
+The remaining four directors shall be elected at large by the membership of MCTV.

 Section 2: Vacancies

 If a vacancy exists on the Board, the Board is empowered to elect a new director from the membership to complete the unexpired term of such director.
-If the vacancy is created by a director who was elected by the Selectmen or School Boards, then any replacement shall be elected by the appropriate Board.
+If the vacancy is created by a director who was appointed by the Selectboard, School Board, or Ilsley Public Library Trustees, then any replacement shall be appointed by the appropriate Board.

 Section 3: Removal